 Line-Height Method

 This method will work when you want to vertically center a single line of text.
-All we need to do is set a line-height on the element containing the text larger than it’s font-size.
+All we need to do is set a line-height on the element containing the text larger than its font-size.

 By default equal space will be given above and below the text and so the text will sit in the vertical center.